zph/git-keys/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

+There are no tests in this gem because it connects to one single endpoint.
+If it bothers you, send tests with a PR.

+Feedback, thoughts, thanks to [@_ZPH](http://twitter.com/_ZPH) or drop me a message at Zander at [civet.ws](http://civet.ws)